chloealxandra/squeezebox/README.md

 electret microphone controls volume (1) pitch does not alter anything at this moment (3)

-device is housed in top portion of a Woodstock childrens accordion for proof of concept: https://www.amazon.com/Woodstock-Kids-Accordion-Music-Collection/dp/B00008XL18
+Built device is housed in top portion of a Woodstock childrens accordion for proof of concept: https://www.amazon.com/Woodstock-Kids-Accordion-Music-Collection/dp/B00008XL18

-updates to build and readme will follow as project progresses.
+Updates to build and readme will follow as project progresses.